 As the train halted with a screech at the train halt Perassannur, Manasa stepped down from the ladies compartment , the rear end of the passenger train.
-The ladies compartment is usually placed in the rear end, of the Kozhikode passenger train.
+The ladies compartment is usually placed in the rear end, in those days ,of the Kozhikode passenger train.
 I thought.
 Both of us went up the great sweeping shore of sand towards Manniayamperumpalam.

 The broad ‘ v’ shaped formation of white Ibis slowly vanished into the western horizon.
 When these river breezes reached the platform ,the palm fronds whispered, so that spots of blurred sunlight slid over their bodies enveloping a halo..oh or Fly far, gentle birds, and fly safely..”” she uttered like a little girl.
 The garland of white Ibises.. where are they off to such a late hour?